The Twelve Days after Christmas

 • Nine ladies dancing are the fruits of the Holy Spirit.

 • Ten lords a-leaping represent the Ten Commandments.

 • Eleven pipers piping are the eleven faithful apostles.

 • Twelve drummers drumming are the twelve doctrines in the Apostle’s Creed.

 All trivia aside, the twelve days after Christmas can have a deeper meaning.

-When we lived in North Carolina, a young father stricken by leukemia, a member of the congregation I served, was hospitalized for several weeks just before Christmas.
-Because Jim’s immune system was compromised, his physician did not want him to be with his three small children.
-When I visited with him on Christmas Day, his disease was in remission and he was looking forward to being discharged from the hospital.
+When I visited with Stan on Christmas Day, his disease was in remission.
+He was looking forward to being discharged from the hospital.
 “We’re going to have Christmas when I get home,” he said in anticipation.

-Jim left the hospital two days later.
+Stan left the hospital two days later.
 He and his wife gave each child one present every day for the next week or so.
-Spreading out the gifts conserved the Jim’s energy, and enabled the family to extend Christmas into the New Year.
-Sadly, Jim died later that same year.
+Spreading out the gifts conserved Stan’s energy and enabled the family to extend Christmas into the New Year.
+Sadly, Stan died later that same year.

-This year, in early December, I spoke with Jim’s daughter, now an adult with children of her own.
+One year, in early December, Stan’s daughter, an adult by then with children of her own, spoke with me.
 “I remember that Christmas, the last one with my daddy, as the best one ever.
-Instead of the whole thing suddenly being over, Christmas seemed to last and last.”
+Instead of the whole thing suddenly being over as it usually is, Christmas seemed to last and last.”